Sitemap

 Published in Frontiers in Psychology, 2020

 Causal processes can give rise to distinctive distributions in the linguistic variables that they affect.
-In the wake of a major debate around power-law hypotheses and the unreliability of earlier methods of evaluating them, we re-evaluate the distributions claimed to characterize phoneme frequencies.

 Recommended citation: Macklin-Cordes, Jayden L. & Erich R. Round.
 2020.
 Re-evaluating phoneme frequencies.
 Frontiers in Psychology 11.